Cloud887/FKNA/README.md

 # FKNA
-Build a thing using FireBase, Koa, Node &amp; Angular.
-Why? because why not.
+Build an application using FireBase, Koa, Node &amp; Angular.
+Why?
+Why not.